mdn/css-examples/README.md

 This repository contains examples of CSS usage.

 The "animation-frames-timing-function" directory contains a simple example that demonstrates the difference between the step() timing function available for CSS animations and transitions, and the new frames() timing function.
 [Run the example live](http://mdn.github.io/css-examples/animation-frames-timing-function/).
+You can also find a version that shows the [same timing function used with transitions](http://mdn.github.io/css-examples/animation-frames-timing-function/index-transitions.html).

 The "counter-style-demo" directory contains a demo for the [@counter-style documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/@counter-style).
 See the live demo [here](https://mdn.github.io/css-examples/counter-style-demo/).